someshps/Tessellations/README.md

 This repository contains my work completed for an independent research project under the supervision of Prof. Ravi Sastry Ayyagari at the Indian Institute of Technology Gandhinagar, Department of Mechanical Engineering.

 ### Project Overview
-The primary objective of this project was to develop fully functional end-to-end C++ code to generate tessellation files (for both 2-D and 3-D tessellations) using the available grain information to accurately represent microstructurally aware domains.
+The primary objective of this project was to develop C++ code to generate tessellation files (for both 2-D and 3-D tessellations) using the available grain information to accurately represent microstructurally aware domains.

 ### Key Contributions
 - **Developed a C++ Codebase:** Authored a comprehensive end-to-end C++ code to automate the generation of tessellation files based on available grain information, capable of handling both 2-D and 3-D configurations.